kashyapchaganti/Kafka-REST-React-Node-Express/README.md

  A Real Time application that utilizes REST API, Kafka, and React.
 It consists of a backend server written in Express.js for consuming Kafka messages from topics and a frontend React component for displaying the consumed messages.

+## Tech Stack

+- Kafka
+- Node
+- ReactJS

+## Introduction
+- So, what is the importance of real-time data visualization?
+I will give you 3 examples from different domains where analyzing high speed real time data is crucial.

+- Financial Services: Real-time visualization with Kafka can be valuable in the financial services industry.
+For example, stock market data feeds can be streamed into Kafka topics, and real-time visualization tools can process and display this data in a visually appealing and informative manner.
+Traders and analysts can monitor stock prices, trends, and other relevant metrics in real time, enabling them to make informed decisions quickly.

+- Internet of Things (IoT): The IoT generates a massive amount of data from various devices and sensors.
+Kafka is commonly used as a messaging system to collect, process, and distribute IoT data streams.
+Real-time visualization tools can consume these Kafka topics and provide visual insights into the status, performance, and patterns of IoT devices.
+This can be particularly useful in industrial IoT applications, smart cities, and monitoring systems.

+- Operational Monitoring and Analytics: Real-time visualization with Kafka can be employed for operational monitoring and analytics in various industries.
+For instance, in a manufacturing plant, data from sensors and equipment can be streamed into Kafka, and real-time visualization tools can create dashboards and charts to monitor production metrics, machine performance, and identify anomalies or bottlenecks.
+This allows operators to take immediate action and optimize processes.

  ## Prerequisites
 - Node.js
 - React.js